UDP / Real-Time Traffic Errors (Error Codes 03, 04, 11, 19)

 • VPNs or secure gateways

-Ensure the connection is stable with low packet loss and latency.
-Wired connections are strongly recommended.
+• Ensure the connection is stable with low latency and packet loss

-• Disable VPNs or security tools for testing
+• Temporarily disable VPNs or endpoint security tools

-If Softdrive previously worked on the same network, use the Troubleshoot button in the Softdrive dashboard.
+If Softdrive previously worked on the same network, use the:

 Related Error Codes